DanielePalaia/gpss-rabbit-greenplum-connector/README.md

 ## Prerequisites

-1. Activate the gpss extension on the greenplum database you want to use (for example test)<br/><br/>
+1. Activate the gpss extension on the greenplum database you want to use (for example test)

    ```
    test=# CREATE EXTENSION gpss;